South Fulton, Georgia: Demographics

+South Fulton was first listed in the 2020 U.S. census.
+As of the 2020 census, its population was 107,436.

+According to the 2020 census, South Fulton had a racial and ethnic composition which is approximately 90% Black or African American.
+Non-Hispanic whites made up 3.17% of the population, followed by 2.49% multiracial Americans, 0.68% some other race, 0.43% Asian American, 0.14 Native American, 0.03% Pacific Islander, and 3.28% Hispanic or Latino of any race.

 Government

-The City of South Fulton operates as a weak mayor form of government.
+South Fulton operates with a weak mayor form of government.
 According to the National League of Cities, a weak mayor government includes a powerful council with both legislative and executive authority.
-The mayor is not truly the chief executive, with limited power.
-The council can prevent the mayor from effectively supervising city administration.
-South Fulton's mayor votes only in case of a tie council vote.
+The mayor is not truly the chief executive and has limited power.
+The council can prevent the mayor from supervising city administration.
+South Fulton's mayor votes only in case of a tied council vote. khalid kamau was elected Mayor of South Fulton in 2021.

 The council is primarily responsible for creating and adopting policy via ordinances, resolutions, and amendments.
 Council members also approve proposed projects, services, events, and purchases above a certain dollar amount.
 South Fulton's city manager, who reports to the council, manages the city's day-to-day operations and supervises department heads.